Prologis's Solution for Accessing Tenant Utility Data in Triple-Net Leased Buildings

 Prologis is able to more efficiently meet whole-building energy disclosure regulations by streamlining the collection of aggregated building energy data.
 With the implementation of a streamlined process in California, there are opportunities to learn from the challenges and best practices and continue to enhance the process for other markets.

 Prologis has successfully benchmarked electricity use for nine million square feet of properties primarily using the whole-building data access method.
-Prologis expects to continue to expand energy benchmarking utilizing all three strategies as a first step toward meeting our commitment to benchmark 100 million square feet and deliver 20 percent energy savings by 2020.
+Prologis expects to continue to expand energy benchmarking utilizing all three strategies.

 In order to benchmark energy data and identify efficiency opportunities, Prologis developed a multi-pronged approach to gain access to tenant utility data through the modification of lease language and coordination with utilities.